 Optional working folder for running the executable.
 Defaults to the project folder.

-If you create a property collector for this action, make sure you select the Path Finder PlugIn type and give it a name that will match the pattern above in blue.
+If you create a property collector for this action, make sure you select the Path Finder PlugIn type and give it a name that will match the pattern above.
 Example names listed here, search the table's Plugin column for "DotNet Restore".

 For more in-depth explanations on property collectors see Property Collectors.